The AP Interview: Kerry says climate talks may miss target | Headlines

 In the meantime, money pouring into developing cleaner technology such as battery storage will be spurring the advances that will make it easier for laggard countries to catch up, he contended.

-Critically, Kerry's repeated trips to China and diplomatic efforts by other countries have failed so far to win public promises of faster emissions cuts from that key climate player.
-China's enthusiasm for coal-fired power plants helps make it the world's biggest current climate polluter by far.
+Critically, Kerry's repeated trips to China and diplomatic efforts by other countries have failed so far to win public promises of faster emissions cuts from that key climate player, although China did a new pledge last month to stop financing coal-fired power plants overseas.
+China's enthusiasm for dirty-burning coal power at home and abroad help make it the world's biggest current climate polluter by far.
 China under President Xi Jinping shows no interest in being seen as following the U.S. lead on climate or anything else.

 Kerry declined to single out China by name as one reason why Glasgow might not be as big a success as it could have been – although surprise announcements by China remain a possibility.

 "It would be wonderful if everybody came and everybody hit the 1.5 degrees mark now," he said.
 "That would be terrific.
 But some countries just don't have the energy mix yet that allows them to do that."
 For Biden at home, it's the lawmaker mix that's the problem.
-Holdouts from the president's party so far are blocking the administration's multibillion-dollar climate legislation of the kind needed to make good on U.S. climate pledges of support for clean energy.
+Holdouts from the president's party so far are blocking the administration's multibillion-dollar climate legislation of the kind needed to make good on U.S. pledges to slash its emissions at least in half by 2030.

 Asked how the administration's troubles delivering on its climate promises affect his work rallying climate action abroad, Kerry said, "Well, it hurts."
 "I'm not going to pretend it's the best way to send the best message.
 I mean, we need to do these things,'' he said.
 Kerry added he was optimistic Congress would step up.
 "I don't know what shape it'll take...or which piece of legislation, it'll be in, but I believe we're going to act responsibly" at home, he said.